hegdepavankumar/HackerRank-Solutions/README.md

 | 6 | [Ollivander's Inventory](https://www.hackerrank.com/challenges/harry-potter-and-wands/problem) | [SQL](Basic%20Join/Ollivander's%20Inventory.sql) |
 | 7 | [Challenges](https://www.hackerrank.com/challenges/challenges/problem) | [SQL](Basic%20Join/Challenges.sql) |
 | 8 | [Contest Leaderboard](https://www.hackerrank.com/challenges/contest-leaderboard/problem) | [SQL](/Basic%20Join/Contest%20Leaderboard.sql) |

+# Need Help:

+If you have issues while coding this, you can download the source code by clicking on the download button below.
+Also, do leave your suggestions and feedback in the Issue section.

 ## Creator [🔝](#HackerRank-SQL-Solutions)